2016 VR Comparison Guide

 If you ignore our advice and buy PSVR, you'll need to pay around $55 – in addition to the controllers – to get the PS4 Camera sensor.

-You'll only need to buy a third Rift sensor if you want full 360-degree tracking.
-It looks like most developers have designed their Oculus Touch games for 180-degree (two sensors side-by-side) tracking.
+You'll only need to buy a third Rift sensor if you want full 360-degree tracking and future room-scale VR.
+At launch, developers have all designed their Oculus Touch games for 180-degree (two sensors side-by-side) tracking.

 The first three headsets are capable of tracking in full 360 degrees.
 We put an asterisk next to PSVR, though, because of the tracking quality (or lack thereof).
 The Rift's asterisk is because you'll have to buy that third sensor to do this, and right now there aren't any Rift games built from the ground-up for full 360 VR.